changeworld/azure-docs.ja-jp/articles/storage/storage-dotnet-how-to-use-queues.md

 [AZURE.INCLUDE [storage-development-environment-include](../../includes/storage-development-environment-include.md)]

-### 名前空間宣言の追加
+### <a name="add-namespace-declarations"></a>Add namespace declarations

-次の `using` ステートメントを `program.cs` ファイルの先頭に追加します。
+Add the following `using` statements to the top of the `program.cs` file:

     using Microsoft.Azure; // Namespace for CloudConfigurationManager
     using Microsoft.WindowsAzure.Storage; // Namespace for CloudStorageAccount
     using Microsoft.WindowsAzure.Storage.Queue; // Namespace for Queue storage types

-### 接続文字列を解析する
+### <a name="parse-the-connection-string"></a>Parse the connection string

 [AZURE.INCLUDE [storage-cloud-configuration-manager-include](../../includes/storage-cloud-configuration-manager-include.md)]

-### Queue サービス クライアントを作成する
+### <a name="create-the-queue-service-client"></a>Create the Queue service client

-**CloudQueueClient** クラスを使用すると、Queue Storage に格納されているキューを取得できます。サービス クライアントを作成する方法の 1 つを次に示します。
+The **CloudQueueClient** class enables you to retrieve queues stored in Queue storage.
+Here's one way to create the service client:

     CloudQueueClient queueClient = storageAccount.CreateCloudQueueClient();

-これで、Queue Storage に対してデータの読み取りと書き込みを実行するコードを記述する準備が整いました。
+Now you are ready to write code that reads data from and writes data to Queue storage.

-## キューを作成する
+## <a name="create-a-queue"></a>Create a queue

-この例は、キューがない場合に、キューを作成する方法を示しています。
+This example shows how to create a queue if it does not already exist:

     // Retrieve storage account from connection string.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(